Sonnen Eco Storage System compared to Enphase Encharge Storage System.

 The differences of Sonnen and Enphase.

-- Probably the biggest difference between the two is that even though both systems are AC coupled, the Enphase system requires its IQ inverters on the solar system to work with the Encharge system.
-Even older Enphase M series products will not work with the new Enphase Encharge system.
-New storage installations and customers who currently have Enphase’s newer IQ inverters will be Synergy’s primary market for Enphase Encharge.
-Customers who have other inverters or Enphase’s older M series inverters may favor Sonnen.
+- Probably the biggest difference between the two is that even though both systems are AC coupled, the Enphase system requires the Enphase IQ or M on the solar system to work with the Encharge system.
+Even older Enphase S series products will not work with the new Enphase Encharge system.
+New storage installations and customers who currently have Enphase’s newer IQ or M series inverters will be Synergy’s primary market for Enphase Encharge.
+Customers who have other inverters or Enphase’s older S series inverters may favor Sonnen.

 - At Synergy, we see the Enphase product as perfect for most city users who do not need as much power or storage as their county counterparts.
-A few Enphase 3’s (6.6 kWh) or an Encharge 10 (10 kWh) will work well for a customer who wants to backup a refrigerator, a few lights, receptacles, and gas igniters for water heating, stove and furnace at a lower price point than Sonnen.
+An Enphase 10 KWH or 13 KWH system will work well for a customer who wants to backup a refrigerator, a few lights, receptacles, and gas igniters for water heating, stove and furnace at a lower price point than Sonnen.
 At Synergy, we start selling the Sonnen at the Eco 10 (10 kWh) size and it scales in the box to an Eco 20 (20 kWh) so it can have a higher cost than Enphase on the small size.
 Sonnen can be less expense for larger city or country properties where it can more easily handle larger loads.

 - One of the biggest differences between Sonnen and Enphase is in the inverter size and surge capability.
 Heavy electrical surges occur with wells, booster and septic pumps, refrigerators, blower fans, etc. The Sonnen Eco 10 has an 8,000-watt inverter that can handle surges of over 17,000 watts.
-The similarly sized Enphase Encharge 10 has an equivalent of 3,800 kW of inverters and can handle a surge of 5,700 kW for 10 seconds.
-On properties with more pumps and motors, Sonnen’s ability to handle the surges of these devices gives it a strong competitive advantage.
+The similarly sized Enphase Encharge 10 has an equivalent of 3.8kW of inverters and can handle a surge of 5.7 kW for 10 seconds.
+On properties with pumps and motors, Sonnen’s ability to handle the surges of these devices gives it a strong competitive advantage.

 - Sonnen allows for a generator control to charge batteries when there is minimal solar access (storms, clouds or fog) or during high usage times.
 This is a future option for the Encharge system.